 “I was standing right there.
 It was underneath my feet!
 She didn’t have to go far to catch it.
 I don’t know why it didn’t move!”

 When I told my mom, she asked, “Did she bring it to you?”

 For the last 8 hours, since 1:30am, probably the only words I’ve said to her were “no” or “stop it.”
 I don’t know what got into her.
 Yesterday, she was an absolute angel.
 My thousands of dollars of training seemed like money well spent as I praised her constantly.
-Today, not so much, so she did respond to “no”!
+Today, not so much, though she did respond to “no”!

 On top of it all, at this point of the intermittent trail, there was hardly a wildflower to be seen.
 Maybe I should have walked to the ridge!

 Wonderful Wildflowers and Views

 Soon I connected with the well-defined trail and descended a steep ridge with panoramic views.
 The more we descended, the more wildflowers lined the trail.
 Soon we were surrounded by meadows blanketed in blossoms without a soul to be seen.
 It was fantastic!

 I just can’t get over how many wildflower hikes in Crested Butte I’ve been on, and these colorful gems just get better!
 This time the sunflowers, ligusticum, and lupine juxtaposed marbled mountains in the distance.